fossas/cpp-vsi-demo/README.md

 1. Install the [fossa CLI](https://github.com/fossas/spectrometer/releases) somewhere in your `$PATH`.
 1. Follow along in `scripts.sh`- the comments describe the demo flow.
 Fill in the placeholders (denoted by `<` and `>`) for the commands when running them.

+Make sure to run the "regenerate binaries" steps; in order to keep demo's consistent we no longer vendor binaries in this project.

 # Directory overview

 * `bin` - Contains binaries to link with projects.
 These binaries aren't real binaries; they're just random files.